Girish3012-AD/CogniSights/Top5_Pranali/Early Detection of Crop Diseases & Pest Infestations/Multiple intermediaries between farmers and consumers reduce farmers' earnings and increase consumer prices./readme.md

 26033 — Agricultural Supply Chain
+1. Problem Statement Details

+Problem Statement ID: 26033

+Problem Statement Title: Multiple intermediaries reduce farmers' earnings and increase consumer prices.

+Organization: Government of Maharashtra

+Department: Department of Agriculture, Government of Maharashtra

+Category: Software

+Theme: Agriculture, FoodTech & Rural Development

 1. Problem Statement

-Problem Statement ID: 26033

-Title: Multiple intermediaries reduce farmers' earnings and increase consumer prices.

 The agricultural supply chain often involves multiple intermediaries between farmers and final consumers.
 A farmer may sell produce to a local trader, who may sell it to another wholesaler, distributor or retailer before it finally reaches the consumer.